Posts

 Image

 I am of the firm opinion that just as humanity reflects our Creator, the creation also has characteristics that can inform us about our Creator.
 Lately I've been thinking about blood.
 It is essential to our spiritual and physical lives.
 The very first time God used it to cover our sin was when He slaughtered an innocent animal to cover the nakedness of Adam and Eve.
 In Exodus 24:1-8 the first covenant between God and Israel was signified by blood.
 In the new covenant, it is Jesus's blood on the cross that supplies a new sacrifice on our behalf what the book of Hebrews calls a more perfect offering.
 The primary function of blood in the body is to deliver oxygen and nutrients to, and remove wastes from, the body's cells; but that is only the beginning.
-The specific functions of blood also include defense, and maintenance of homeostasis, such as distributing heat where it is needed Before we get into the functions let's look at the composition of blood.
-Figure 18.1.2 M...
+The specific functions of blood also include defense, and maintenance of homeostasis, such as distributing heat where it is needed.
+Before we get into the functions let's look at the composition of blood.
+Figure 18.1.2 ...

 Cessationism

 I have a dear sister in Christ at chuch who was asking about cessationisn the other day.
-It was obvious that shw was leaing towards believing in cessationaim.
+It was obvious that she was leaning towards believing in cessationaim.
 I knew I disagreed but felt unable to present a cogent rationale.
 Thus this blog post.
 Cessationism is the view that the “miracle gifts” of tongues and healing have ceased—that the end of the apostolic age brought about a cessation of the miracles associated with that age.
 Most cessationists believe that, while God can and still does perform miracles today, the Holy Spirit no longer uses individuals to perform miraculous signs.
 Argument 1 Why would God continue to do some miracles like healings, which I think no one will argue, but not do others?
 The biblical record shows that miracles occurred during particular periods for the specific purpose of authenticating a new message from God.
 Moses was enabled to perform miracles to authenticate his ministry before Pharaoh ( Exodus 4:1-8 ).
-Elijah was given miracles to aut...
+Elijah was given miracles to au...

 On eagle's wings